Aliso Viejo Employment Lawyers

 About Aliso Viejo, California

 Aliso Viejo is a city located in Orange County.
 It is home to more than 50,000 residents.
 It covers approximately seven square miles and encompasses the following zip codes: 92656, 92698.
 Aliso Viejo became Orange County’s 34th City on July 1, 2001, yet it’s a community grounded in a rich history that echoes other south Orange County cities.
 The community name derives from Spanish for “old alder” or “old sycamore.”
 Aliso Viejo was originally part of the 22,000-acre Moulton Ranch.
 In the 1890s, the Moulton family took ownership of land the Mexican government originally granted to Juan Avila in 1842.
 In 1976, Mission Viejo Company purchased the last 6,600 acres for a new master-planned community.
 The ultimate vision for Aliso Viejo was to feature neighborhoods that mix homes, workplaces, stores and services.
 A transit-friendly, energy-conscious and land-conserving community, Aliso Viejo was to foster a sense of community by creating a friendlier streetscape, quality infrastructure like parks, schools and new roads, shopping close to home, community services and neighbors that genuinely feel connected to the community and to one another in some fashion.
 The county approved the master plan for the community in 1979 and by March of 1982 the first residential units were offered for sale.
 About eight months later, the first residents arrived.
 Shea Properties purchased the Mission Viejo Company in 1997.
 In February of 1995, the Self-Governance Subcommittee of Governmental Affairs, an offshoot of the Aliso Viejo Community Association (AVCA), which was the first community-wide property owner’s association of its kind in the state, began its push to make Aliso Viejo a city.
 Two years later, Aliso Viejo Cityhood 2000 was born.
 In March of 1999, Aliso Viejo Cityhood 2000 launched a petition drive to put the question of cityhood to a community vote.
 On March 6, 2001, voters (more than 90%) overwhelmingly decided to make Aliso Viejo a city.
-With offices in Burbank, Orange, and Riverside the Akopyan Law Firm A.P.C. is just minutes away from Aliso Viejo.
+With offices in Los Angeles, Bakersfield, Orange, Oxnard, Riverside, and San Bernardino the Akopyan Law Firm A.P.C. is just minutes away from Aliso Viejo.
 Our employment lawyers stand ready to provide world-class services and top-notch representation to the residents of Aliso Viejo.

-Your Quest For The Best Aliso Viejo Employment Attorneys Concludes Here
+Your Quest for The Best Aliso Viejo Employment Attorneys Concludes Here

 Finding the right labor lawyer in Aliso Viejo is not always easy.
-There are many different firms to choose from but the approach of each firm varies significantly.
+There are many different firms to choose from, but the approach of each firm varies significantly.
 Not every employee attorney in Aliso Viejo will be a good fit for every case.
 Some employment lawyers may prefer a quick and easy low value settlement over a big drawn-out fight which can eventually lead to a full value resolution.
 An internet search for “employment lawyer Aliso Viejo” or “wrongful termination attorney in Aliso Viejo” will likely produce paid advertisements from tons of lawyers who would be happy to take the easy approach.
 The goal of the Aliso Viejo, California labor lawyers at the Akopyan Law Firm is to achieve the best possible outcome for each client regardless of how big of a fight it would take to get there.
 Our commitment to performing quality work on every case requires us to limit our practice to a certain number of cases, but every employee who becomes our client is treated like family.
 We are proud of the first class personal service we provide, but we do not want you to take our word for it – See what our clients have to say!
 The relationships we build with our clients often outlast the life of the case.
 Our Aliso Viejo employment lawyers fight passionately for our clients as confirmed by the excellent results they have achieved.
 If you are looking for employment lawyers in Aliso Viejo, call us today for a complimentary case evaluation.

 We Are Ready To Help Aliso Viejo Residents With: